NVIDIA/RTX-AI-Toolkit/tutorial-llama3-finetune.md

 <img src="media/config.png" width="600">

+By default, LLaMA-Factory only trains the `q_proj`, and `v_proj` LoRA modules.
+To improve accuracy, we recommend fine-tuning additional modules.
+Expand the 'LoRA Configurations' tab, and specify the below as Additonal modules:

+`q_proj, k_proj, v_proj, gate_proj, up_proj, down_proj, lm_head`

 Next, scroll down to the relevant section to preview the command LlamaFactory will use to initiate training.
 Make sure that the training data is stored in the specified locations as indicated in the tutorial.
 This ensures that the data is correctly accessed by the training process.